-The charges are a little high.
-If you are happy to spend time scrutinising charges you may be able to get the conveyancing a bit cheaper by say £100 plus VAT.
-That being said, you mightlive to rue opting for an a cheaper solicitor.
-Don't forget to ensure that the conveyancer can represent your lender.
-You can employ our search tool to find a Parson Cross conveyancing company on the banks conveyancing panel which can often include conveyancing solicitors in Parson Cross.
+The estimate does seem a tad overpriced.
+If you shop around you might get the conveyancing a bit cheaper by perhaps £100 plus VAT.
+On the other hand, if you were content with the conveyancing the firm gave you mightlive to rue opting for an a cheaper conveyancer.
+Don't forget to enquire the firm can act for Godiva Mortgages Ltd. Do utilise our search tool to choose a Parson Cross conveyancing firm on the Godiva Mortgages Ltd member panel, which can often include conveyancing solicitors in Parson Cross.

 It is a dozen years since I purchased my home in Parson Cross.
 Conveyancing solicitors have recently been instructed on the sale but I am unable to track down my deeds.
 Will this jeopardise the sale?